glowstone/NLP-time-order-inference/README.md

 6863-final-project is a system to process texts, extract events from the texts, and extract timing and ordering information about events in the text.
 Sentences in the text are analyzed to build a queryable data structure which maintains the best available time information about each event and the relative orderings of events based on time and text context information.
-Can also determine whether a given text is temporally logical in its event relationships.
+It can also determine whether a given text is temporally logical in its event relationships.
 Also includes a mini-query language for making time and ordering queries about extracted events.

 Source and Setup
 ================

 You will create everything inside of a Pyton virtual environment as this is best practice and will not influence any of your global settings.

-It us assumed you are attempting this on Ubuntu.
+It is assumed you are attempting this on Ubuntu.
 This should theoretically work on OS X if you’ve got gcc installed properly to be able to install numpy.

 Getting the Source
 ------------------